tmenguy/ha-solcast-solar/README.md

 #### Reading forecast values in an automation

-_Note that getting undampened forecasts and granular dampening is only available in v4.1.9 or later  (currently only available in pre-release)._
+_Note that getting undampened forecasts and granular dampening is only available in v4.1.9 or later._

 When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.